Olli Maatta leaves top 6 as Penguins shake up defense

 Still, he’s been a fixture in the team’s top four for the past five seasons and has two Stanley Cup rings in his pocket.

 Scratching him would send a message.
-It’s the same message that sending Oleksiak, Johnson or Schultz to the press box for a game would send.
+It’s the same message sending Oleksiak, Johnson or Schultz to the press box for a game would send.

 At times in the past, when the Penguins weren’t as deep on defense, their top six were never in serious danger of losing their spot in the lineup.
 Now they are.